coffee2code/safe-function-call/README.md

 # Safe Function Call

 Helper functions for safely and easily calling PHP functions that may not be available at runtime.
-Can be used generally in PHP projects or in WordPress as a plugin (for which is has the requisite layout).
+Can be used generally in PHP projects or in WordPress as a plugin (for which it has the requisite layout).

 ## Installation